RenukaTadepalli/Counter-app/README.md

 # Counter-app
-"I built a React counter app using useState and useEffect.
-It features increment, decrement, reset, add and remove buttons.
-Input field accepts numeric values.
-Demonstrates React hooks, event handling, and state management.
-Follows best practices for coding style and organization."
+I developed a React-based counter application utilizing the useState and useEffect hooks.
+The app features buttons for increment, decrement, reset, add, and remove operations.
+An input field allows users to enter numeric values for addition or subtraction.
+The app demonstrates proficient use of React hooks, event handling, and state management.
+This project showcases my understanding of React fundamentals and best practices for coding style and organization.